The Risks and Rewards of Business

 Introducing a fresh product to an existing market or creating a brand-new market altogether, gives the advantage of lesser market rivalry, however, the customers will need convincing that this innovation will benefit them in some way.

-Smart energy company, geo, took the plunge into launching a new piece of technology, into a basically untouched market.
+Smart energy company, geo (external link), took the plunge into launching a new piece of technology, into a basically untouched market.
 Hiscox has documented how they went on to become a market leader in a case study.

 The risk: Creating a business model on the premise of giving away free stock